 - You're informed about the outcome of your loan application.
 If successful, you'll then agree on repayment terms.

 - Use the funds to pay for essential services or household items.

 - Repay the loan amount over 12-18 months.

-If you don’t meet the strict eligibility criteria necessary to qualify for a NILS loan, there are still other options available to help you access the finance you need:
+If you don't meet the strict eligibility criteria necessary to qualify for NILS, there are still other options available to help you access the finance you need: